LolzDEV/c-boilerplate/README.md

 # LolzDEV's C boilerplate

-Feel free to use this
+## Usage
+You can just change the variables in the `Makefile` and you are ready to use this in your project